 The portions here of the two sauces sauce are really just indicative; if you like your dish meatier, feel free to add more meat sauce, if you like it creamier, more béchamel and, as mentioned above, you can add more cheese if you like it cheesier.
 You can be creative with this dish if you like, adding one or two other ingredients that may strike your fancy, for example, cubes of mozzarella or provola to the mixture, or sliced and sautéed mushrooms, some cubed ham, peas, sliced hard-boiled eggs or even tiny meatballs.
 But do resist the tempation to add everything but the kitchen sink.
 As I’ve said before the Italian culinary aesthetic is mostly about balance, not extravagance.

 There are many versions of pasta al forno, many of which are vegetarian.
 A typical southern baked pasta dish is zitoni al forno con le polpettine, known among Italian-Americans as Baked Ziti, which we have featured here on Memorie di Angelina.
-Some Italian baked pasta dishes are very cheesy, a bit along the lines of American macaroni and cheese.
+Some Italian versions are very cheesy, a bit along the lines of American macaroni and cheese.
 But to mind, this version will always be the pasta al forno, the one to master first before trying anything else.

-Pasta al forno is traditionally considered a primo or first course, but I suspect most people today would be happy to make it a meal in itself, perhaps followed by a green salad and a piece of fruit.
+Baked pasta is traditionally considered a primo or first course, but I suspect most people today would be happy to make it a meal in itself, perhaps followed by a green salad and a piece of fruit.
 That’s certain enough for me, even on a Sunday!